Homemade Hamburger Helper

 Notes

-Storage: Store leftovers in an airtight container in the fridge for up to 4 days.
+Storage: Since the noodles will soak up the broth once stored, this cheeseburger macaroni recipe is best served fresh.
+However, the leftovers are still tasty for lunch the next day.
+Store leftovers in an airtight container in the fridge for up to 4 days.

 Reheat: Reheat on the stove or in the microwave.
 Add a splash of broth and/or heavy cream to bring back its creaminess.